pmchrist/Capsule_Climate/notes.md

 	- Other ideas can be used for initialization of the model (political vs scientific)

 10) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.
-11) Perform test on taxation of CP with high Emissions, progressive tax should work and introduce feeding loops.
-12) Some minor stuff with variables:
+11) Some minor stuff with variables:
     - Market share is called profits in the output                                            !
 Done, has been Renamed
     - Some of the variables are not saved properly, for example wage of CP or Good_Emiss, it tilts the results.
+Also newcomer CPs have 0 emissions, which skews the aggregated average.
 Possible solution is to just keep stats of producers that are odler than 5, as they are stable.